a1bderrahmane/KTH_DD2443_Lab2/REPORT.md

 # Lab 2 - Java Parallel Programming and Sorting Algorithms
-- Group X
+- Group AA
-- Lastname, Firstname and Lastname, Firstname
+- Bon Alexis and Bouziane Abderrahmane

 ## Task 1: Sequential Sort
 We chose to implement the quicksort.
 The algorithm follows the following steps :
 Choose a Pivot: Select an element from the array as the "pivot".
 Partition: Rearrange the array so that all elements less than the pivot come before it, and all elements greater come after it.
 The pivot is now in its final sorted position.